A good blog should include helpful links to other reputable sites. Why?

 - The owners of the sites you link to will often link back to you – or refer their readers to your site – a win-win for everyone.

-Nearly all our clients confide that they are unsure how to create a hyperlink.
-I figured that if they’re struggling, you might be, too.
+Many of my readers have told me they’re unsure how to create a hyperlink.
 Here’s a tutorial to help you master the art of creating hyperlinks.

-I see a lot of websites, blogs, and Facebook updates that insert a partial URL (web address), like this:
+I see a lot of websites and blogs that display a non-hyperlinked URL (web address), like this:

-Since readers are impatient and they detest copying and pasting links, we need to make it easy for them.
+Impatient readers detest copying and pasting links, so let’s make it easy for them.

 Create a Clickable Hyperlink

-Step 1: In your WordPress text editor (this method works in Blogspot and Typepad, too), type or copy/paste your anchor text.
+In your WordPress text editor (this method works in all website and blog systems), type or copy/paste your anchor text.
 The anchor text is the word, phrase, or sentence into which you will embed the hyperlink.

-Triple-click the mouse anywhere inside the address to highlight the entire URL.
+Quick Copying Hint: Triple-click anywhere inside the address to highlight the entire URL.
 Then click Ctrl + C to copy the URL (on a PC).

-Step 3.
-Paste the copied URL (Control + V) into your WordPress text editor (you don’t have to do this step, but if you’re new to hyperlinking and you want to see the URL for which you’re creating a hyperlink, go ahead).
-The URL should display the http:// at the beginning.
+Paste the copied URL (Control + V) into your WordPress text editor.
+You don’t have to do this step, but if you’re new to hyperlinking and you want to see the URL for which you’re creating a hyperlink, go ahead.
+The URL should display the https:// at the beginning.

 Check the button that says “Open link in a new window/tab.”
 This makes it easy for the user to view the page you’re linking to without leaving your site.